-"This product includes software written by Tim Hudson (tjh@cryptsoft.com)"

-THIS SOFTWARE IS PROVIDED BY ERIC YOUNG ''AS IS" AND

-ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE

-IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE

-ARE DISCLAIMED.
-IN NO EVENT SHALL THE AUTHOR OR CONTRIBUTORS BE LIABLE

-FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL

-DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS

-OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION)

-HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT

-LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY
+- "This product includes software written by Tim Hudson (tjh@cryptsoft.com)" - - THIS SOFTWARE IS PROVIDED BY ERIC YOUNG "AS IS" AND - ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE - IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE - ARE DISCLAIMED.
+IN NO EVENT SHALL THE AUTHOR OR CONTRIBUTORS BE LIABLE - FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL - DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS - OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) - HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT - LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY - OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF - SUCH DAMAGE.

-OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF derivative of this code cannot be changed. i.e. this code cannot simply be copied and put under another distribution licence
+- The licence and distribution terms for any publically available version or - derivative of this code cannot be changed. i.e. this code cannot simply be - copied and put under another distribution licence - [including the GNU Public Licence.]